Reddit Audiophiles Test HomePod, Say It Sounds Better Than $1,000 Speaker - Slashdot

 Not necessarily, and actually highly unlikely.
 The problem is that if the sound is shaped to sound better in one spot, it will sound worse in other spots, especially when it does trickery like bouncing sound off walls.
 Unless you plug one ear with wax, and put the other one in the exact same spot as a directional mic, you won't hear the same.

 There are some other problems with the test procedures here, including not testing sound latency nor echo effects as noise.
-If you send continuous tones, you won't
+If you send continuous tones, you won't capture these kind of problems, which are quite common in speaker systems that aren't unidirectional.

+Playing back a rattle sound with varying speed easily exposes this problem, which direct line speaker systems are immune to.

+Then there's the high-pass filter.
+You won't actually get deep bass, only psycho-acoustic approximations.
+But then again, today's generation grew up with music without any deep bass like tympani, or even mid-deep bass like bass guitar.

 Re: (Score:2)